ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 // userRound.js

 createUserRound() {
-  // calling createUserRound() on this.adapter to create an instance of userRound and chaining then() to it
+  // call createUserRound() on this.adapter to create an instance of userRound and chain then() to it
-  // gives us the ability to assign the userRound data (the JSON object) to the tryAgain button so we have access to it later this.adapter.createUserRound(this)
+  // assign data from the userRound (the JSON object) to the tryAgain button so we have access to it later this.adapter.createUserRound(this)
     .then(userRound => {
       DOMElements.tryAgain.dataset.userRoundId = userRound.id;